Developing skills in players,

 Players are expected, above all, to show high levels of respect across all facets of their individual development, and to take responsibility for their development.

 Players are to respect one another, all the coaching staff, the facilities, equipment, programs and everything associated with their development.
 It is our belief that only solid individuals can become exceptional players, so we start with a base of work ethic, discipline, respect, and a generally positive, but focused, approach to sports, academics, and beyond.
+Essentially the programs, teams and club are an avenue to develop great, balanced individuals.

 From there, they will be expected to learn and train and play the beautiful game in accordance with our playing philosophy.